-- Hoist by Her Own Petard: Her own wights drain her to death (and eat her corpse) after Redcloak steals control of them.
+- Hoist by His Own Petard: Her own wights drain her to death (and eat her corpse) after Redcloak steals control of them.
 It's also a Death by Irony since it's a combination of her arrogance, lack of character judgement and belief that her undead "children" are people who won't hurt her that kills her.

 - Horrible Judge of Character: A significant flaw of hers.
 She believes that the dead are better than the living because she thinks the living are all bastards and the dead are their exact opposites.
 She thinks that Xykon is an Edward Cullen-style paranormal romantic hero just waiting for the perfect girl (i.e. her) to "heal" him and she thinks that Redcloak is an ineffective spineless wimp who is just going to passively let her get away with absolutely everything including outright informing Xykon of Redcloak's treachery.
 Redcloak brutally proves her wrong.